doecode/react-alpha/README.md

 2. From the client folder enter the command "npm run deploy".
 3. Verify that the client is running at localhost:8081

-<em><b>Please note that this repo is only being kept for archival purposes and is not longer being maintained directly by OSTI/DOE CODE staff.</b></em>
+<em><b>Please note that this repo is only being kept for archival purposes and is no longer being maintained directly by OSTI/DOE CODE staff.</b></em>